Part II: Identity Thesis

 Summary of Part II

-1. Hard problem dissolved: By rejecting the privileged base layer, I’ve removed the demand for reduction.
+1. Hard problem dissolved: Rejecting the privileged base layer removes the demand for reduction.
 Experience is real at the experiential scale, just as chemistry is real at the chemical scale.

 2. Identity thesis: Experience is intrinsic cause-effect structure.
-This is an identity claim, not a correlation.
+An identity claim, not a correlation.

 3. Geometric phenomenology: Different affects correspond to different structural motifs.
-Rather than forcing all affects into a fixed grid, we identify the defining dimensions for each—the features without which that affect would not be that affect.
+Rather than forcing all affects into a fixed grid, the defining dimensions for each are identified — the features without which the affect would not be that affect.

 4. Variable dimensionality: Joy requires four dimensions (valence, integration, rank, self-salience).
 Suffering requires three (valence, integration, rank).
 Anger requires other-model compression.
 Each affect gets the dimensions it needs.

 5. Suffering explained: High integration + low rank = intense but trapped.
-This is the core structural insight—why suffering feels more real than neutral states yet also inescapable.
+The core structural insight — why suffering feels more real than neutral states yet also inescapable.

-6. Operational measures: I’ve provided protocols for measuring structural features in both artificial and biological systems, with the understanding that not all measures are relevant to all phenomena.
+6. Operational measures: Protocols for measuring structural features in both artificial and biological systems, with the understanding that not all measures are relevant to all phenomena.

-We now have the geometry, the identity thesis, and the inhibition coefficient.
+The geometry, the identity thesis, and the inhibition coefficient are in place.
 What remains is to use them.
 Given that affect has this structure, what have humans done with it?
-Every cultural form—art, sex, ideology, science, religion, psychotherapy—is a technology for navigating affect space, developed through millennia of trial, transmitted through imitation, ritual, and institution.
-The patterns become visible once you have the geometry to see them.
+Every cultural form — art, sex, ideology, science, religion, psychotherapy — is a technology for navigating affect space, developed through millennia of trial, transmitted through imitation, ritual, and institution.
+The patterns become visible once the geometry is in view.